 - Thermal materials

-Microscopic asbestos fibers were released into the air whenever these parts were installed, repaired, removed, or wore down naturally.
-Anyone who inhaled the fibers is at risk of developing mesothelioma 20-50 years later.
+Microscopic asbestos fibers were released into the air whenever these products were installed, damaged, repaired, removed, or worn down.
+Anyone who inhaled the asbestos fibers is at risk of developing mesothelioma 20-50 years later.

 - Treatment Options